-Ithough the 2023/24 legislative session completed the business portion of their two-year term on August 1 31, 2024, the session officially ends on November CALAOMS continues to promote patient care and safety and 30, 2024.
+Ithough the 2023/24 legislative session completed the business portion of their two-year term on August 31, 2024, the session officially ends on November 30, 2024.
 The 2025/26 session begins on December 2, 2024, with the swearing-in of all the members of the Senate and Assembly.
 Both returning and newly elected legislators take their oath of office on the first Monday in December.
 This year, following a very active and competitive election cycle, 23 new members out of 80 in the Assembly will be sworn in.
 In the Senate, of the 40 members, 12 will be new in 2025.